spacefreak86/pyquarantine-milter/README.md

 * **whitelist** (optional)
   Matches e-mails for which the whitelist has no entry for the envelope-from and envelope-to address combination, see section [Whitelist](#Whitelist).
 * **var** (optional)
-  Matches e-mails for which a previous action or condition has set the given meta variable.
+  Matches e-mails for which a previous action or condition has set the given metavariable.
 * **metavar** (optional)
-  Prefix for the name of meta variables which are provided by the **envfrom**, **envto** and **headers** condition.
-If not set, no meta variables will be provided.
+  Prefix for the name of metavariables which are possibly provided by the **envfrom**, **envto** or **headers** condition.
+Meta variables will be provided if the regular expressions contain named subgroups, see [python.re](https://docs.python.org/3/library/re.html) for details.
+  If not set, no metavariables will be provided.

 ### Whitelist
 Config options for **whitelist** objects: